ngandlau/learning/readme.md

 ```

-*Problem*: If someone wants to copy the logic of `calculate_things()` for his code, he needs also needs to copy the class `SimulationRun` because `calculate_things()` takes as argument an instance of `SimulationRun`.
+*Problem*: If someone wants to copy the logic of `calculate_things()`, he needs also needs to copy the class `SimulationRun` because `calculate_things()` takes as argument an instance of `SimulationRun`.
 But if we look at the implementation of `calculate_things()`, we find that the instance of `SimulationRun` is only used to get a path to a specific `.csv`-file.

-It is better to get rid of the function's dependency on the `SimulationRun` class:
+It is better to get rid of the function's dependency on the `SimulationRun` class.
+We do that by changing the function such that it takes the path to the `.csv`-file directly:

 ```python
 def calculate_things(path_to_csv: str):